MicrosoftDocs/PlayReady/Docs/Overview/policies-best-practices.md

       *  Expiration Time, Expiration After First Play, other right restrictions like Output Protections

-    4. The License Server sends the license back to the Client.
+    4. The License Server sends the license back to the client.

-    5. The Client starts playback.
+    5. The client starts playback.
 The PC clock is still 7:56PM and equal or past the license's BeginDate which is 7:56PM, so playback can actually start now.
 <br/>
 <br/>